RandyBaeza/Caso-1-Diseno-de-software/README.md

 ![Coach Results](./images/CoachResults.png)

-Both screens follow the selected frontend technologies (React, TypeScript, Tailwind, shadcn/ui) and were used for a UX test.

 ## 1.3 UX Testing

-The UX test was performed using [Maze](https://maze.co/), utilizing a Figma prototype of the screens created.
+The UX test is performed using [Maze](https://maze.co/), utilizing a Figma prototype of the screens created.

 Link to perform the test: https://t.maze.co/445485876?guerilla=true